YasmineAbedour/DetectionTrackingMRL/README.md

 ## Exporting data using save_data.jl

-The results of the tracking are exporting in a .csv file containing a Dataframe with Blob ID (example: blob 1 is the first one detected in the first frame etc), time of detection on each frame, and x and y coordinates in pixels.
+The results of the tracking are exported in a .csv file containing a Dataframe with Blob ID (example: blob 1 is the first one detected in the first frame etc), time of detection on each frame, and x and y coordinates in pixels.